Deeper Commentary

 LXX "He took his sword, and laid hold of his concubine"; AV "he took a knife, and laid hold on his concubine".
 "Laid hold" can be translated 'to seize'.
 The implication may be that she was still alive; hence he had to seize her.
 Just as in :25 he seized / took hold of her and forcibly pushed her out of the house towards her rapists.
 But he sends her body parts around Israel as if this is the anger of love, anger with the rapists and desiring justice against them.
 But in fact he has no love for his wife; his anger is with her and all this drama is an outcome of that.

 We note that there is no confirmation of her death.
 Some manuscripts add in :28 "for she was dead" but many omit that.
 One moment he assumes she's alive, telling her to get up.
 The next we read that he takes her home and inside the house cuts her body up.
 He later claims that the attackers had raped her until they had killed her (Jud.
 20:4-7), but he makes that claim at the same time as saying they had tried to kill him- which also isn't entirely true.
 And the comment of :25 is that "they let her go" at dawn; they didn't kill her.
 She managed to get herself to the door of the house, but the Levite was not looking to help her, and she died on the doorstep.
 Only after he had done drinking, possibly to excess, did he awake in the morning, open the door, and found her on the door step.
 Any reasonable man would surely have been looking to assist her once she knocked on the door.
 There is no mention that she was dead.
 This silence is significant, and invites us to conclude that he took her inside the house and killed her, or possibly took her to his home and there killed her with his "sword" (LXX, NEV "knife").
 The record comments in Jud.
 20:4 that the Levite was the husband "of the woman who was murdered".
 The record says she was murdered.
-But the rapists raped her; they didn't murder her, as she was alive afterwards.
+But the rapists raped her and let her go; they didn't murder her, as she was alive afterwards.
 If she was murdered, then this could only have been by the Levite.

 There are clear connections and parallels with the situation in 1 Sam.
 11 when Israel are oppressed by the Ammonites.
-Saul's cutting up of an animal and sending parts throughout Israel leads to the deliverance of Jabesh-gilead by Saul of Gibeah.
-The Levite's cutting up of his wife and sending the body parts leads to military action against Gibeah and Jabesh-gilead, but by Israel against Israel.
+Saul's cutting up of an animal and sending parts throughout Israel leads to the deliverance of Jabesh-Gilead by Saul of Gibeah.
+The Levite's cutting up of his wife and sending the body parts leads to military action against Gibeah and Jabesh-Gilead; but now by Israel against Israel.
 But Saul saved Jabesh, whereas the results of the Levite's actions nearly destroy it (Jud.
 21:10,11).
 So the mechanical imitation of Saul achieved the very opposite results.
 We note how Gibeah and Jabesh figure together in both passages.
 The old host in Judges 19 tells the mob that he will bring out the women, so that the mob can ’do to them what is good in your eyes’ (Jud.
 19:24).
 In 1 Sam.
-11, the men of Jabesh-gilead tell Nahash that "tomorrow we will come out (s.w.) to you and you will do to us all that is good in your eyes" (1 Sam.
+11, the men of Jabesh-Gilead tell Nahash that "tomorrow we will come out (s.w.) to you and you will do to us all that is good in your eyes" (1 Sam.
 11:10).
 Saul was seized by "the spirit of God" (1 Sam.
 11:6).
 He takes a yoke of oxen (the Levite also had a yoke, Jud.
 19:3 Heb.), cuts them into pieces and sends them throughout Israel.
 With a threat of consequence if Israel don't respond.
 Israel muster to him, just as Israel do in response to the cutting up of the concubine.
 Saul splits them into three groups [as Israel were in three groups in their final storming of Gibeah, see Jud.
 20] and leads them to victory.
 It seems to me that the Levite was totally wrong in what he was doing, but typical of other situations in Jud.
 14-18, he acts externally like a man [Saul] did upon whom the Spirit of God had come.
 He gives the impression, therefore, that he is acting according to the Spirit- when he is acting according to the flesh.
+And so often God's people do the same.
 Saul dismembered an animal and sent it throughout Israel, leading to Israel's salvation.
 But the Levite dismembered his wife and sent the parts throughout Israel, resulting in Israel's self destruction.
 Again we see the theme of surface level imitation of a spiritual event in the past, whereas the reality is totally unspiritual.

 The idea of cutting up an animal and sending out the pieces was